- Infant Thrush - November 11, 2020

 These medications also come with some serious health risks,

-with your pediatrician and read the
+so be sure to check with your pediatrician and read the

-medication label before administering it to your
+medication label before administering it to your toddler.

 I’ve been lucky so far.
 The toys have been enough for me.